 1. SKHM is the first-of-its-kind Kolkata NGO to implement play and art-based therapy in RLAs to gauge vulnerability of women and children, and addresses them with psychological intervention methods.

-2. SKHM started working with 16 children in November 2009 and by 2016 had reached 200 children (approximately) in the Bowbazar RLA alone.
-Among them 158 children avail SKHM programmes.
+2. SKHM started working with 16 children in November 2009 and by 2018, it has reached 255 children (approximately) in Bowbazar & Shonagachhi.

 3. In July 2016, SKHM inaugurated a new centre at the Shonagachhi red light area.
-Currently, 30 children are part of the Shonagachhi centre.
+Currently, there are two centres in Shonagachhi.

 4. SKHM has enabled 30 mothers, 30 fathers and 60 youths in Bowbazar area to access therapeutic counselling, vocational and skill-building training and has supported them to choose alternative livelihoods.

 5. SKHM has put 195 children into mainstream schools.